marisaroque/sketch-markup-listify/README.md

 ## Installation

-First of all you need to have [Sketch 3](http://bohemiancoding.com/sketch/) installed.
+First of all you need to have [Sketch](http://bohemiancoding.com/sketch/) installed.
 Next, there are several ways to install this awesome plugin, so choose the best option for you.

 ##### Quick install (best way to go for rushed people)
 1. Download the [zip file](https://github.com/marisaroque/sketch-markup-listify/archive/master.zip) with the Markup Listify and unzip.